There’s more to speaking like a woman than the sound of your voice.

-Here are the main differences between guy-speak and girl-speak:
+Here are the main differences between masculine and feminine communication styles:

 - Women tend to be more “circular” and detail-oriented in their communication.
 They use their words for the purpose of forming relationships.

-So what’s the secret to achieving a distinctly feminine style of communication?
+So, what’s the secret to achieving a distinctly feminine style of speech?

 Men and women have very different vocabularies, so it’s critical to incorporate feminine words into your speech.
 Here are some key distinctions: